 To say that my favorite [new] lunch salad – chopped kale, crumbled gorgonzola or feta, sliced almonds, and a chopped pear all drizzled with this dressing – has been something I totally look forward to every day, it’s got to be something pretty excellent.

 Is it me or is there something so satisfying about making your own salad dressing?
 Have you tried your hand at it?
-Did you know how insanely easy dressing is to make??

 Then all you’ve got to do is drizzle it over salads or pour it in a zip-top bag and drop some chicken breasts in to marinate for grilling or pan frying later in the day.

 It also makes my work life a bit easier too since I make a batch to store in the fridge at work.
 This way, I only need to focus on putting a salad together for lunch and I’m not worried about spilling the dressing all over my lunch bag while in transit every day.

 It’s the little things, right?

-Ways I’ve Used This Maple Dijon Vinaigrette:
+Recipes to Use with This Maple Dijon Vinaigrette:

-2 tbsp pure maple syrup
+- 2 tbsp pure maple syrup

-Up to 1/3 cup extra virgin olive oil
+- Up to ⅓ cup extra virgin olive oil

-1 tsp Dijon mustard
+- 1 tsp Dijon mustard

-1 tbsp apple cider vinegar
+- 1 tbsp apple cider vinegar

-¾ tsp sea salt
+- ¾ tsp sea salt

-Whisk the maple syrup, ¼ cup olive oil, mustard, vinegar, and salt together in a medium bowl or shake it all together in a mason jar.
-Whisk in additional olive oil in small increments up to 1/3 cup total until you reach your desired dressing consistency.
+- Whisk the maple syrup, ¼ cup olive oil, mustard, vinegar, and salt together in a medium bowl or shake it all together in a mason jar.
+Whisk in additional olive oil in small increments up to ⅓ cup total until you reach your desired dressing consistency.